gfotedar/genre-classification/README.md

 # genre-classification
-Genre Classification of ongs from the Million Song Dataset
+Genre Classification of songs from the Million Song Dataset